Nek1t0310/python-autoclicker/README.md

-# python-autoclicker
+# cpp-python-autoclicker
-autoclicker on python, different implementations
+autoclicker on cpp and python, different implementations

 simple autoclicker which might come in handy in minecraft pvp :)